KwameTaylor/bachelorette-predictor/README.md

 * Create function to cache modified data
 * Add feature: contestant's hometown's proximity to that season's bachelorette's hometown
 * Add feature: Received a first impression rose
-* Add analysis of the data as a time series (sampled by week)
+* In the future I'd like to analyze this as a time series, sampled by week and divided by season
 * Go back to the joining of the two dataframes and recover the lost 18 observations (because of mismatched key pairs)
 * Incorporate data from the Bachelor
+* Join data about each contestant's corresponding bachelorette from their season, such as Age and HomeRegion
+* Utilize clustering in feature engineering
 </details>

 ---